AlexandreDecan/sismic/docs/testing.rst

 each call to :py:meth:`~sismic.interpreter.Interpreter.execute` (or :py:meth:`~sismic.interpreter.Interpreter.execute_once`),
 or can be automatically built using :py:meth:`~sismic.interpreter.log_trace` function.

-Function :py:func:`~sismic.testing.teststory_from_trace` provides an easy way to construct a story for *statechart testers* from the trace obtained by executing a *statechart under test*.
+Function :py:func:`~sismic.testing.teststory_from_trace` provides an easy way to construct a story for statechart properties from the trace obtained by executing a *statechart under test*.

 .. autofunction:: sismic.testing.teststory_from_trace
     :noindex:

-Notice that using this function, the statechart tester can not access the context of the tested statechart.
+Notice that using this function, the statechart property can not access the context of the statechart under test.

 To summarize, if you want to test the **trace** of a *statechart under test* ``tested``, you need to:

-    1. construct a *tester statechart* ``tester`` that expresses the property you want to test.
+    1. construct a *statechart property* ``tester`` that expresses the property you want to test.
     2. execute ``tested`` (using a story or directly by sending events) and log its trace.
     3. generate a new story from this trace with :py:func:`~sismic.testing.teststory_from_trace`.
-    4. tell this story to an interpreter of the *tester statechart* ``tester``.
+    4. tell this story to an interpreter of the *statechart property* ``tester``.

 If ``tester`` ends in a final configuration, ie. ``tester.final`` holds, then the test is **considered** successful.

-The following *tester statechart* examples are relative to :ref:`this statechart <elevator_example>`.
+The following *statechart property* examples are relative to :ref:`this statechart <elevator_example>`.
 They show the specification of some testers in YAML, and how to execute them.

-Note that these testers are currently used as unit tests for Sismic.
+Note that these statechart properties are currently used as unit tests for Sismic.

 7th floor is never reached
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This *tester statechart* ensures that the 7th floor is never reached.
+This *statechart property* ensures that the 7th floor is never reached.
 It stores the current floor based on the number of times the elevator goes up and goes down.